-If you contributed more to your Roth IRA for 2002 than is allowable or you had an amount on line 25 of your 2001 Form 5329, you may owe this tax.
-But you may be able to avoid the tax on any 2002 excess contributions (see the instructions for line 23).
+If you contributed more to your Roth IRA for 2003 than is allowable or you had an amount on line 25 of your 2002 Form 5329, you may owe this tax.
+But you may be able to avoid the tax on any 2003 excess contributions (see the instructions for line 23).

-Enter the amount from line 24 of your 2001 Form 5329 only if the amount on line 25 of your 2001 Form 5329 is more than zero.
+Enter the amount from line 24 of your 2002 Form 5329 only if the amount on line 25 of your 2002 Form 5329 is more than zero.

-If you contributed less to your Roth IRAs for 2002 than your contribution limit for Roth IRAs, enter the difference.
+If you contributed less to your Roth IRAs for 2003 than your contribution limit for Roth IRAs, enter the difference.
 Your contribution limit for Roth IRAs is generally your contribution limit for traditional IRAs (see the instructions for line 10) reduced by the amount you contributed to traditional IRAs.
 But your contribution limit for Roth IRAs may be further reduced or eliminated if your modified AGI for Roth IRA purposes is over:

-- \$150,000 if married filing jointly, - \$0 if married filing separately and you lived with your spouse at any time in 2002, or - \$95,000 for any other taxpayer.
+- \$150,000 if married filing jointly or qualifying widow(er), - \$0 if married filing separately and you lived with your spouse at any time in 2003, or - \$95,000 for any other taxpayer.
 See Pub.
 590 for details.

-Generally, enter the amount from Form 8606, line 19.
+Generally, enter the amount from Form 8606, line 19 plus any qualified distributions.
 But if you withdrew the entire balance of all your Roth IRAs, do not enter less than the amount on Form 5329, line 18 (see Example below).

 Example.
-You contributed \$1,000 to a Roth IRA in 2000, your only contribution to Roth IRAs.
-In 2002, you discovered you were not eligible to contribute to a Roth IRA in 2000.
-On September 9, 2002, you withdrew \$800, the entire balance in the Roth IRA.
-You must file Form 5329 for 2000 and 2001 to pay the additional taxes for those years.
-When you complete Form

-5329 for 2002, you enter \$1,000 (not \$800) on line 20, because you withdrew the entire balance.
+You contributed \$1,000 to a Roth IRA in 2001, your only contribution to Roth IRAs.
+In 2003, you discovered you were not eligible to contribute to a Roth IRA in 2001.
+On September 9, 2003, you withdrew \$800, the entire balance in the Roth IRA.
+You must file Form 5329 for 2001 and 2002 to pay the additional taxes for those years.
+When you complete Form 5329 for 2003, you enter \$1,000 (not \$800) on line 20, because you withdrew the entire balance.

-Enter the excess of your contributions to Roth IRAs for 2002 (unless withdrawn-see below) over your contribution limit for Roth IRAs (see the instructions for line 19).
+Enter the excess of your contributions to Roth IRAs for 2003 (unless withdrawn-see below) over your contribution limit for Roth IRAs (see the instructions for line 19).

-Any amounts converted to a Roth IRA are excess Roth IRA contributions if your modified AGI for Roth IRA purposes is over \$100,000 or your filing status is married filing separately and you lived with your spouse at any time in 2002.
+Any amounts converted to a Roth IRA are excess Roth IRA contributions if your modified AGI for Roth IRA purposes is over \$100,000 or your filing status is married filing separately and you lived with your spouse at any time in 2003.
 See Recharacterizations in the Instructions for Form 8606 for details.
 Do not include rollovers in figuring your excess contributions.

-You may withdraw some or all of your excess contributions for 2002 and they will not be treated as having been contributed if:
+You may withdraw some or all of your excess contributions for 2003 and they will not be treated as having been contributed if:

-- You make the withdrawal by the due date, including extensions, of your 2002 tax return and - You withdraw any earnings on the withdrawn contribution and include the earnings in gross income (see the Instructions for Form 8606 for details).
+- You make the withdrawal by the due date, including extensions, of your 2003 tax return and - You withdraw any earnings on the withdrawn contribution and include the earnings in gross income (see the Instructions for Form 8606 for details).
 Also, if you had not reached age 591⁄2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.